 - Another option is to re-take the test-out the next time it is offered, but the University Testing Office will charge you another $100.00 on your U-bill.
 You are limited to 2 attempts at passing the SpCm 212 Test-out.

 How good are my chances of passing?

 - You can increase your chances of passing the written exam by obtaining a copy of A Pocket Guide to Public Speaking and paying special attention to the areas indicated for review.

-- You can increase your chances of passing the outline and speech assignments by carefully reviewing the information provided on Blackboard.
+- You can increase your chances of passing oral exam by carefully reviewing the information provided on Canvas.
 Make sure you meet all the basic requirements for the assignment

 - Remember that this is not simply a communication competency test, but a course test-out.
 By following the directions provided, you will help make sure that you are fulfilling the expectations of your evaluators.